testdouble/testdouble.js/docs/5-stubbing-results.md

 If you find yourself needing a matcher that isn't defined above, you can [define your own custom matchers](8-custom-matchers.md) as well.

+Keep in mind that any side effects in an `argThat` predicate function will be invoked when you set up subsequent stubbings, so plan accordingly to ensure that they are free of test-altering side effects and will behave appropriately for whatever input they might be passed by both the test and the subject.

 #### td.matchers.not()

 When you only care that a test double function _isn't_ passed a certain value,